It’s a Big Problem – genetic and other causes of canine obesity

 The genetics of obesity:

 Eleanor conducted research into Labradors, a breed commonly found to be obese.
-She identified the POMC mutation in overweight dogs – dogs with 1 copy of the mutation weighed more than those with 2 copies and this explained most of the variation in weight.
+She identified the POMC mutation in overweight dogs – dogs with 1 copy of the mutation weighed more than wildtype and those with 2 copies weighed yet more, and this explained most of the variation in weight.
 The presence of the mutation also correlated with dogs’ food motivation.

 The POMC mutation interrupts the leptin pathway, which regulates appetite, so dogs with the mutation don’t know when to stop eating!